nebevets/crypto_match/README.md

 #### Technologies Used

-> Crypto-Match uses HTML and mobile responsive CSS for it's interface.
+> Crypto-Match uses HTML and mobile responsive CSS for its interface.
 Javascript, with JQuery, is used to create the game play, simulate market prices, and keep score.

 > ##### Files in repo:
 >    - index.html - the HTML file: defines the main elements